-Karma is a way of life that encourages positive thinking and actions.
+Verdict: Karma is a way of Life that encourages positive thinking and actions.

 We are held accountable for our actions or to be more specific, we are held accountable for the intention of our actions.
 So, Karma as a teacher is present for the sake of educating us to be the better versions of ourselves.

-Being a firm believer of God (but not entirely the Abrahamic religions understanding) and Karma, the few things I can share from my Life experiences:
+Being a firm believer of God (but not entirely related to the teachings from the Abrahamic Religions) and Karma, the few things I can share from my Life experiences:

-- The 12 Laws of Karma is not for one to learn by heart but instead to understand and know how to apply these laws on one’s life.
+- The 12 Laws of Karma is not for one to learn by heart but instead to understand and know how to apply these laws in one’s Life.

 - Our very thoughts govern the way we live.
 So inculcate with positive thinking and our actions will reflect accordingly.

-- For any reasons, avoid hurting anyone (especially a good person) as crap things will surely happen at some point of one’s life!
+- For any reasons, avoid hurting anyone (especially a good person) as crap things will surely happen at some point in one’s Life!
 And if one did hurt a person and feels remorseful, just be sincere and apologize to the person who got hurt.
 Life of anyone belongs to no one but to that person and God (if a person chooses to believe in God).

 - No one is perfect.
-We all are bound to make mistakes at some point of our life.
+We all are bound to make mistakes at some point in our Life.
 But what’s important is that we learn from our mistakes without being hard on ourselves.
 Life is an never ending lesion of humility.
 Karma is always there to teach us, so that we all be the better versions of ourselves.